nithin5/studentdatabase/README.md

 1) create a dbname 'studentdb' in mysql admin panels like phpmyadmin.workbench etc
 2) create the tables 'student','course' and marks as in the .sql file
 3) run the dummy data for 'course' table
+4)update the connection.php with respective credentials in your db

 code:
 1) addmarks.php,addstudents.php respectively for adding marks & student details